What Is Endometriosis?

 🏥Endometriosis Classification

-• 1.Superficial peritoneal endometriosis: implants on the surface of the peritoneum
+• 1.Superficial peritoneal endometriosis: implants on the peritoneal surface

 • 2.Ovarian endometrioma: ovarian cysts containing endometriotic content ("chocolate cysts")